Chapter 70. Other Provisions

 B. Gifts of alcoholic beverages may be made by licensees as follows:

 1. Personal friends.
-Gifts may be made to personal friends as a matter of normal social intercourse when in no wise a shift or device to evade the provisions of this section.
+Gifts may be made to personal friends as a matter of normal social intercourse when in no way a shift or device to evade the provisions of this section.

 2. Samples.
 A representative of a wholesaler, winery, brewery, or importer may give a retail licensee a sample serving or a container not then sold by such licensee of wine or beer if (i) the licensee is licensed to sell such product, provided that in the case of containers, the container does not exceed 52 fluid ounces in size (1.5 liters if in a metric-sized container) and (ii) the label bears the word "Sample" in lettering of reasonable size.
 Such samples may not be sold.
-For good cause shown the board may authorize a larger sample container.
+For good cause shown, the Virginia Alcoholic Beverage Control Authority (authority) may authorize a larger sample container.
 Samples must be obtained from licensed wholesalers or purchased from retail licensees in the Commonwealth.

 4. Hospitality rooms; conventions.
 The following activities are permitted:

 a.
-A brewer or vintner may give samples of his products to visitors to his winery or brewery for consumption on premises only in a hospitality room approved by the board, provided the donees are persons to whom such products may be lawfully sold; and
+A brewer or vintner may give samples of the brewer's or vintner's products to visitors to the brewer's or vintner's winery or brewery for consumption on premises only in a hospitality room approved by the authority, provided the donees are persons to whom such products may be lawfully sold; and

 b.
-A manufacturer, importer, bottler, broker, or wholesaler may host an event at conventions of national, regional or interstate associations or foundations organized and operated exclusively for religious, charitable, scientific, literary, civil affairs, educational or national purposes upon the premises occupied by such licensee, or upon property of the licensee contiguous to such premises, or in a development contiguous to such premises, owned and operated by the licensee or a wholly owned subsidiary.
+A manufacturer, importer, bottler, broker, or wholesaler may host an event at conventions of national, regional, or interstate associations or foundations organized and operated exclusively for religious, charitable, scientific, literary, civil affairs, educational, or national purposes upon the premises occupied by such licensee or upon property of the licensee contiguous to such premises or in a development contiguous to such premises that is owned and operated by the licensee or a wholly owned subsidiary.

 5. Conventions; educational programs, including alcoholic beverage tastings; research; licensee associations.
 Manufacturers, importers, bottlers, brokers, and wholesalers may donate alcoholic beverages to: